yaronp68/cloudify-python-plugin/README.md

                       properties:
                           script_path: 'scripts/my-new-script.py'

-This means the operation 'my_new_operation' of interface 'my_new_interface' for the type 'my_new_type' is mapped to the Bash plugin, with the 'my-new-script.py' set for execution.
+This means the operation 'my_new_operation' of interface 'my_new_interface' for the type 'my_new_type' is mapped to the python plugin, with the 'my-new-script.py' set for execution.

 ## API